 Learning a language is hugely rewarding, offering students the opportunity to travel and experience cultures very different to their own.
-A level German is recognised by universities as a challenging qualification which develops the transferrable skills highly valued by employers.
-As well as directly related fields such as languages, linguistics and translation, German is also incredibly useful if you want to go into the sciences, engineering medicine, history, the social sciences and law and is also offered in combination with a wide array of courses including business and management, marketing, sciences, arts and music.
-Many language students choose to spend an Erasmus year abroad in Germany as part of their degree.
+Universities and employers value the ability to speak another language as well as the transferrable skills acquired through the study of a language at A level.
+As well as directly related fields such as languages, linguistics and translation, Spanish is also incredibly useful if you want to go into the sciences, medicine, history, the social sciences and law and is also offered in combination with a wide array of courses including business and management, marketing, engineering, sciences, arts and music.
+Many language students choose to spend a year abroad in Spain or South America as part of their degree.